derek-watson14/Thunderstruck/WEEKLY_STATUS.md

 - Obstacles:

 **Margarita:**
-- Last Week:
+- Last Week: Completed Heroku tutorial, added descriptions and created mockups for page designs, worked on css style sheets and html templates for app.
-- This Week:
+- This Week: Continue to work on templates/stylesheet, add routes to templates, learn more about javascript
-- Obstacles:
+- Obstacles: n/a

 **Jonathan:**
 - Last Week: